abeltavares/FinStockDash/README.md

 1. Enter a valid stock ticker symbol in the search bar to retrieve financial data for the corresponding company. <br>
 2. Use the various options provided to visualize and analyze financial data. <br>
-3. Click on the "Download Excel" button to download an Excel file with relevant financial information for the selected stock. <br>
+3. Click on the "Download Data" button to download an Excel file with relevant financial information for the selected stock. <br>

 ## Contributions